SaladTechnologies/mds/inference-server/README.md

 Each incoming request spawns a dedicated thread to manage request tasks, such as downloading, pre-processing, enqueueing and waiting for GPU inference, post-processing, uploading and response handling.

-Each request in the queue contains the input, a Condition object for synchronization and a list to store results.
+Each request in the queue contains the input, a condition object for synchronization and a list to store results.

-After processing, the batch processor uses the Condition object associated with each job to notify all waiting request threads, enabling them to retrieve their results and continue the post-processing.
+After processing, the batch processor uses the condition object associated with each request to notify all waiting threads, enabling them to retrieve their results and continue the post-processing.

 - Health Check Endpoint